ChrisKnott/Execorder/README.md

 ## Internals

-Inside CPython, there is an important function `_PyEval_EvalFrameDefault()` which is the actual Python VM's main loop.
-Execorder's version of `exec()` replaces this function with a slightly different version.
-Execorder's version of `_PyEval_EvalFrameDefault` keeps track of bytecode instructions that mutate the state of objects in memory, or bind objects to names (such as `STORE_NAME`, `STORE_SUBSCR` and `INPLACE_ADD`).
+Execorder uses opcode-level tracing to keep track of instructions that mutate the state of objects in memory, or bind objects to names (such as `STORE_NAME`, `STORE_SUBSCR` and `INPLACE_ADD`).

 For example in the following Python code...
 ```python